mkdocs/mkdocs/docs/user-guide/configuration.md

 ### plugins

-A list of plugins (with optional configuration settings) to use when building the site .
+A list of plugins (with optional configuration settings) to use when building the site.
 See the [Plugins] documentation for full details.

 If the `plugins` config setting is defined in the `mkdocs.yml` config file, then any defaults (such as `search`) are ignored and you need to explicitly re-enable